cjhanks/Kafka-NSPAWN/README.md

 There are numerous ways to set up networking.
 I am using a bridge network that utilizes the `systemd-networkd` interface.

-I have two files placed into my `/etc/systemd/network/`
+I have three files placed into my `/etc/systemd/network/`

 **20-br0.netdev**
 ```